Strategic Relationship Evaluation Made Easy – Alliansis

 Evaluation

-During a software implementation project, unforeseen issues can jeopardize the partnership between client and IT supplier.
+During a high-value services project, unforeseen issues can jeopardize the partnership between client and strategic partner.
 Often, stakeholders hesitate to express dissatisfaction, fearing friction.
 However, formal surveys offer a non-threatening way to uncover issues, as long as respondents trust their feedback will prompt meaningful action without reprisals.
 Action based on feedback helps build trust and openness.
 Therefore, implementing a robust software implementation survey helps eliminate business blind spots, fostering healthier, more transparent relationships.
 In business, as in all relationships, it’s always preferable to be proactive than reactive.

 Read More